aejessen/MICB475_Group5/README.md

    - What should we do from here?
 - Have a look at the pcoa plots
 - Discuss the logistic regression results
   - Best way to visualize these?
 Forest plot?
+- Discuss doing the revisions for the proposal